 Whether you need a new defrost heater, defrost thermostat, evaporator fan motor, condenser fan motor, or door gasket to keep your refrigerator operating at its best, Repair Clinic.com has the genuine manufacturer replacement parts you need from all the top brands, including Samsung, Frigidaire, KitchenAid, GE, Kenmore, LG, Maytag, and Whirlpool.
 To get started, enter the full model number of your refrigerator into the Repair Clinic website search bar.
 You can then use the “Part Category” filter (“Thermostat”/ “Gasket & Seal”) and the “Part Title” filter (“Defrost Thermostat”/ “Door Gasket”) to identify the exact part that fits your model.

-In addition to millions of replacement parts, Repair Clinic also has thousands of “how-to” videos, schematics, and articles to guide you, step-by-step, through the part replacement procedure, so you can complete the repair yourself quickly and successfully.
+In addition to millions of replacement parts and Frigidaire parts, Repair Clinic also has thousands of “how-to” videos, schematics, and articles to guide you, step-by-step, through the part replacement procedure, so you can complete the repair yourself quickly and successfully.